dimig230/squirel_class/README.md

 # SquiRelCLASS
-This folder contains our modifications to [CLASS](https://github.com/lesgourg/class_public) to implement custom distribution relics (primary changes in `background.c`) and to more efficiently sample highly non-thermal momentum distributions (primary changes in `quadrature.c`).
+This repo contains our modifications to [CLASS](https://github.com/lesgourg/class_public) to implement custom distribution relics (primary changes in `background.c`) and to more efficiently sample highly non-thermal momentum distributions (primary changes in `quadrature.c`).

 The rest of the standard CLASS readme is below.